TUCSON, Ariz. (KOLD News 13) - Monsoon 2019 officially began on Saturday, June 15.

 There is a 10-bag limit at both of these locations.

 Both of these services are part of Operation Splash which runs through the monsoon.

 To learn more about the initiative click HERE.

-the Town of Oro Valley will be providing free sandbags for residents who may need to protect areas of their homes from storm runoff.
+The Town of Oro Valley will provide free sandbags for residents who may need to protect areas of their homes from storm runoff.
 Sandbags are available for pick up through the duration of the 2019 monsoon season.

 Sandbags are self-service.
 Residents will need to bag and load their own sandbags.
 Please remember to bring a shovel.
 The pickup location is at Naranja Park, 810 W. Naranja Drive.
 Follow the signs to the area known locally as the “Christmas tree recycling lot,” just north of the archery range, on the east side of the road.

 Residents who require assistance may make an appointment with town staff to pick up pre-bagged sand at a designated time.
 To book an appointment, or for any questions, please contact Constituent Services Coordinator Jessica Hynd at 520-229-4711 or by email at firstname.lastname@example.org.